 The Tosefta

 In chapter nine of tractate Bava Qamma, the Mishnah deals with the law of a stolen item that has changed.
-Mishnayot (plural of mishnah) 1-2 address the many types of changes that may occur to the item.
-In each instance, the text specifies whether the thief must return the actual item and, if not, what compensation he must give to the victim.
+Sections 1-2 address the many types of changes that may occur to the item.
+In each instance, the text specifies whether the thief must return the actual item and, if not, what compensation he must give to the victim:

 One who has stolen pieces of wood and made them into utensils, wool and made it into clothing – he pays according to the time of the theft.
 If he has stolen a pregnant cow and it gave birth...
 If he has stolen an animal and it grew old, slaves and they grew old...a coin and it was invalidated... (m.
 B. Qam.
 9:1-2).

 The corresponding treatment of these laws appears in chapter 10 of the Tosefta.
-Dealing with the issue of change, the first laws in the Tosefta generally parallel the laws of the Mishnah (1-2).
+Dealing with the issue of change, the first sections in the Tosefta generally parallel the sections of the Mishnah (1-2).

 [1-4] One who has stolen a cow...
-If he has stolen wool and bleached it...This is the principle: Any stolen thing which persists (שהיא בעינה) and [the thief?] did not change it from its original condition (מברייתה) – he [the thief] may say to him [the victim]: ‘Here, your property is before you’.
+If he has stolen wool and bleached it...This is the principle: Any stolen thing which persists (שהיא בעינה) and [the thief?] did not change it from its original condition (מברייתה) – he [the thief] may say to him [the victim]: ‘Here, your property is before you.’
 But if [he] changed it from its original condition – he pays according to the time of the robbery.

-Thereafter the Tosefta presents three laws that are without parallels in the Mishnah.
+Thereafter the Tosefta presents three laws not paralleled in the Mishnah.

-[5] One who has stolen a beam (מריש) and builds it into a large house (בירה) – the School of Shammai says: the owner may demolish the house to recover the beam; but the School of Hillel says: he calculates all that [the beam] was worth and gives it to the owner, because of the ‘regulation of the repenters’ (תקנת שבין).
+[5] One who has stolen a beam (מריש) and builds it into a large house (בירה) – the School of Shammai says: the owner may demolish the house to recover the beam; but the School of Hillel says: he calculates all that [the beam] was worth and gives it to the owner, for the benefit of the repentants (תקנת שבין).

 In content and style, this law is connected to the previous laws.
-The placement of the stolen beam in the building is similar to the change in a stolen object (laws 1-4) and the formulation, ‘one who has stolen’, at the beginning of the passage is identical to the opening of the law regarding a change in the stolen object.
+The placement of the stolen beam in the building is similar to the change in a stolen object (sections 1-4) and the formulation, ‘one who has stolen,’ at the beginning of the passage is identical to the opening of the law regarding a change in the stolen object.
 According to this law, the early schools of the tannaim disagreed regarding the stolen beam.
 The Tosefta then addresses the opposite case:

 [6] If one enters the ruin (היורד לחורבתו) of his neighbor and erects it without permission (שלא ברשות), and when he departs and says: ‘Give me my wood and stone’ – they do not listen to him.
-Rabban Simeon b.
-Gamaliel says: the School of Shammai says: He had the right to it’ (הרשות בידו).
-But the School of Hillel says: ‘They do not listen to him’.
+Rabban Simeon ben Gamaliel says: the School of Shammai says: He had the right to it’ (הרשות בידו).
+But the School of Hillel says: ‘They do not listen to him.’

 In this case, a man has built with his own materials on another person’s property.
-According to Rabban Simeon b.
-Gamaliel, in this situation, the School of Shammai and the School of Hillel again disagree.
+According to Rabban Simeon ben Gamaliel, in this situation, the School of Shammai and the School of Hillel again disagree.
 However, according to the anonymous part of the Tosefta, it is clear in this case that the builder cannot dismantle the building.
-So in the end the Tosefta rules on the compensation due to the builder:
+In the end the Tosefta rules on the compensation due to the builder: